MilanNanjappa/Internship_Project_1/README.md

 ##  Project Goals

-1.Clean and prepare raw data for analysis
+1. Clean and prepare raw data for analysis
-2.Apply analytical techniques to explore the dataset 3.Design clear and interactive visualizations 4.Extract useful insights and present conclusions
+2. Apply analytical techniques to explore the dataset
+3. Design clear and interactive visualizations
+4. Extract useful insights and present conclusions

 ---

 ##  Technologies & Tools

-1.Python (Pandas, NumPy, Matplotlib, Seaborn)
+1. Python (Pandas, NumPy, Matplotlib, Seaborn)
-2.SQL for querying data
+2. SQL for querying data
-3.Power BI for dashboard creation
+3. Power BI for dashboard creation
-4.Microsoft Excel for data handling
+4. Microsoft Excel for data handling

 ---

 ##  Workflow

-1.Gathering the dataset
+1. Gathering the dataset
-2.Data preprocessing and cleaning
+2. Data preprocessing and cleaning
-3.Transforming data into usable format
+3. Transforming data into usable format
-4.Performing analysis
+4. Performing analysis
-5.Creating visual representations
+5. Creating visual representations

 ---

 ##  Outcomes

-1.Discovered important trends and relationships 2.Developed dashboards for data visualization 3.Produced insights to support decision-making
+1. Discovered important trends and relationships
+2. Developed dashboards for data visualization
+3. Produced insights to support decision-making

 ---

 ##  Getting Started

-1.Clone this repository
+1. Clone this repository
-2.Open the project files using Python, Power BI, or Excel 3.Execute the analysis and explore the dashboards
+2. Open the project files using Python, Power BI, or Excel
+3. Execute the analysis and explore the dashboards

 ---